fishawack/core/README.md

 Although not a breaking change when running things through CI/CD, `core@7.5.0` did introduce a breaking change when running certain commands locally due to some npm scripts being split into smaller more focused tasks.
 This means the package.json scripts will need updating to the following.

+> Before replacing the scripts below ensure there are no custom commands that have been added to your npm scripts.
+If there are make sure to incorporate them in the new script layout

 ```json
 // Old way
 {